kwarc93/audio-multieffect/README.md

-# audio-multieffect
+# Digital Multi Effect

-Concept of a real-time audio processing device running on STM32F746-DISCO board
+A concept of digital multi-effect for guitar running on STM32F746-DISCO board

+## Overview

+[PROJECT UNDER DEVELOPMENT]